 The most popular souvenirs from Tallinn are amber jewellery and accessories, Vana Tallinn liqueur, handicraft items like carved wooden beer mugs, felt hats, ceramics and glassware.
 Kalev-brand bittersweet Estonian chocolate and hand-painted marzipan are also popular souvenirs.

 Most shops are open Monday to Friday from 10am to 6pm and from 10am to 5pm on Saturdays.
-The sales tax, which is levied on most goods and services in Estonia, is 20 percent and non-European travellers can apply for a tax refund on goods bought at a minimum of EUR 320.
-A form needs to be filled out at the point of purchase in order to claim tax back and these forms can be obtained from most retailers and Customs Offices.
+The sales tax, which is levied on most goods and services in Estonia, is 20 percent.
+Non-European travellers can apply for a tax refund on goods bought at a minimum of EUR 320, and will need to fill out a form at the point of purchase to claim tax back.
+These forms can be obtained from most retailers and Customs Offices.

 Become our Tallinn Travel Expert